top of page

 In addition, the intraocular lenses in people over 60 undergo age-related changes, which can further worsen the effects of correction.

-Preparing for a Laser Correction Examination
+Preparing for a Laser Correction Pre-Examination

 After scheduling an appointment with an ophthalmology specialist, you need to prepare as follows: